brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 46 bht.md

 # Mark 10:46 Commentary Help Text

 ## BHT:
-A blind beggar named Bartimaeus, the son of Timaeus, sat by the highway side surrounded by a great multitude.
-Diseases of the eye, particularly ophthalmia, were prevalent in the East, causing significant damage.
-Upon arriving in Jericho, Jesus and his disciples encountered Bartimaeus, illustrating the compassion and healing power of Jesus.
-This vivid narrative in the Gospel of Mark highlights the significance of Bartimaeus' story and sheds light on the widespread prevalence of eye diseases in the region.
+A blind beggar named Bartimaeus, the son of Timaeus, sat by the roadside in Jericho.
+Mark, known for being particular about names, specifies this detail to add to the vividness of the narrative.
+Diseases of the eye were common in the East, making Bartimaeus's blindness a frequent ailment.
+Mark alone gives the blind man's name, emphasizing his individuality.
+Bartimaeus had a regular place by the roadside, where a great multitude passed by.
+It is interesting to note that this event likely took place before Jesus entered the city, as Mark specifies the blind man's presence beforehand.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. 46.]
 Bar-timæus means, the son of Timæus,—so Bar tholomew, ch. iii.
 18, Bar jesus, Acts xiii.
 6.

 ### Marvin Vincent:
+1. "Mark, as usual, is particular about names."
-1. "Diseases of the eye are very common in the East...
-The ash - heaps are extremely mischievous; on the occurrence of the slightest wind the air is filled with a fine, pungent dust, which is very injurious to the eyes."
+2. "Diseases of the eye are very common in the East."
-2. "Ophthalmia is fearfully prevalent, especially among children... one adult out of every five has his eyes more or less damaged by the consequences of this disease."
 3. "Peculiar to Mark, and adding greatly to the vividness of the narrative."

 ### Philip Schaff:
-1. "And they come to Jericho....our Lord entered the city before the blind man was healed..."
+1. "Mark specifies this, and this shows that our Lord entered the city before the blind man was healed."
-2. "The son of Timeus, Bartimeus...the son was the well-known personage."
+2. "He was probably begging as he sat, as the E. V. states, but the original does not necessarily mean this."
 3. "The prominence of this one is evident from the narrative before us, which is in many respects the most exact and vivid of the three."

 ### Archibald T. Robertson:
-1. "Great multitude (οχλου ικανου).
-Considerable, more than sufficient."
+1. "Great multitude... considerable, more than sufficient."
-2. "Bartimaeus (Βαρτιμαιος).
-Aramaic name like Bartholomew, βαρ meaning son like Hebrew ben."
-3. "Blind beggar (τυφλος προσαιτης), 'begging' (επαιτων)."
+2. "Bartimaeus...
+Mark alone gives his name."
+3. "Blind beggar... sitting by the roadside...
+Bartimaeus had his regular place."

 ### John Gill:
-1. "And they came to Jericho... blind Bartimeus, the son of Timaeus, sat by the highway side begging."
+1. "And they came to Jericho,....
+Christ and his disciples, from the coasts of Judea, beyond Jordan, in their way to Jerusalem..."
-2. "Christ and his disciples... being but ten miles off."

 ### John Wesley:
 1. Matthew 20:29; Luke 18:35.